-8. Final examinations shall be held during the final examination period following each term.
+Final examinations shall be held during the final examination period following each term.
+A reading period of three days in length, Sundays excepted, shall be held immediately before each final examination period.

 No final examination shall be given in any First Year Elective subject.
 Any single examination shall be limited to not over three hours.